 Q: Are the caps relating to ‘concessional’ and ‘non-concessional’ contributions regarded as separate?
 Put simply, can I contribute $25,000 concessional and $450,000 non-concessional sums (a total contribution of $475,000) to my super fund for the 2013/2014 year?
 Likewise, can I contribute $30,000 concessional plus $540,000 in non-concessional contributions for the 2014/2015 year?

 A: ‘Yes’ is the answer to the first part of the question.
 The contributions caps are separate because the non-concessional cap relates to after-tax contributions, and the concessional cap relates to before-tax contributions.
 Concessional contributions include any employer’s Superannuation Guarantee contributions and salary-sacrificed contributions.
 Tax-deductible super contributions are also treated as concessional contributions.

 ‘Yes’ can also be the answer to the second part of the question (can I contribute $25,000 concessional and $450,000 non-concessional), assuming you are under the age of 60.
-For the 2013/2014 year, Australians aged 59 years and over have a special annual concessional contributions cap of $35,000.
+For the 2013/2014 year, Australians aged 59 years and over on 30 June 2013 have a special annual concessional contributions cap of $35,000.

-I explain the two contributions caps elsewhere on the site (Super concessional contributions: 2013/2014 survival guide and Your 2013/2014 guide to non-concessional (after-tax) contributions), but briefly, assuming an individual is under the age of 65, he can make up to $450,000 in non-concessional (after-tax) contributions in one year (for the 2013/2014 year), representing his or her annual $150,000 cap for three years.
+Assuming an individual is under the age of 65, he or she can make up to $450,000 in non-concessional (after-tax) contributions in one year (for the 2013/2014 year), representing his or her annual $150,000 cap for three years.
 If you’re aged 65 years or over, the maximum amount of non-concessional contributions that you can make in one year is $150,000 (for the 2013/2014 year).

 The non-concessional contributions cap is cap is $150,000 (for the 2013/2014 year) and up to $450,000 when taking advantage of the ‘bring-forward’ rule.
 The non-concessional (after-tax) bring-forward rule applies to individuals under the age of 65: Again, if an individual is 65 or over, he or she can only make after-tax contributions of up to $150,000 each year rather than $450,000 over a three-year period (which is available to those under the age of 65).